abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

 }
 ```

+When we send a request, the query parameter is serialized as JSON 💃.
-That's it.
-With everything together, our API is well-annotated and shows the correct Swagger UI for testing.
+Our API is now easier to ues, well-annotated and shows the correct Swagger UI for testing.

 Cheers ✌.